AjayAntoIsDev/WaSonar/README.md

 ## Usage

 ### 1. Login
-First, you need to authenticate with a WhatsApp account (the "scanner").
+First, you need to authenticate with a WhatsApp account.
 ```bash
 wasonar-cli login
 ```